Christmas at Jacksonville

 5. Visit the Jacksonville Zoo

 Make it a family tradition to go for the Zoo Lights arranged by the Jacksonville Zoo and Gardens.
-The sparkling lights and brilliant coloursof the surroundings will lift your spirit and bring you Christmas cheer.
-It begins with the second week of December and goes on till the month of January.
-The zoo operates till 5 in the evening, giving way to the Zoo Lights by 6.
-It costs around $10 for non-members of the zoo and $8 for the zoo members.
-There are lovely moving sculptors;realistic large animal silhouettes and brilliantly lighted trees.
+The sparkling lights and brilliant colours of the surroundings will lift your spirit and bring you Christmas cheer.
+It begins in the second week of December and goes on till the month of January.
+It costs around 15 USD for non-members of the zoo and 12 USD for the zoo members.
+There are lovely moving sculptures; realistic large animal silhouettes and brilliantly lighted trees.
 Apart from the general setting they also have a 4-D theatre ride, other carousel rides, stingray bay, and ice skating.
-However, these rides are permitted only for children less than 12 years and cost addition of $15 and $10 for the non-members and members of the zoo respectively.
+However, these rides are permitted only for children less than 12 years and cost an additional 10 USD and 8 USD for the non-members and members of the zoo respectively.

 6. Attend the First Coast Nutcracker